import numpy as np

 layer (also with three features), using .apply

 method (which we are already familiar with, see Section 4.2.7).
-For example, here is how we can get back to the 'MultiLineString'
+For example, here is how we can get from the 'LineString'

 ='id').reset_index() dat1.dissolve(by